Sercezhar/sl-image-slider/README.md

 ```
 yarn add classnames react-icons
 ```
-2. Copy the ImageSlider component file to your project's directory.
+2. Copy the ImageSlider component folder to your project's directory.

 ## Usage